From BR Bullpen

 Biographical Information

-Jack Cust has played ten seasons in the majors through 2011, showing power and a tendency to walk and strike out a lot.
+Jack Cust played ten seasons in the majors, showing power and a tendency to walk and strike out a lot.

 He drew attention by hitting 7 home runs in his first 11 games with the 2007 Oakland Athletics.
 He was in his sixth year in the majors at that point, and in 2003, he had also slugged over .500 in 27 games for the Baltimore Orioles.
 He finished the 2007 season with 26 home runs and 82 RBI in 395 at bats, while walking 105 times and striking out 164.
 Still, this was good for an outstanding .408 on-base percentage and a 144 OPS+ as he split his time between the outfield and the designated hitter slot.
 In 2008, Cust became the ninth man to lead his league in walks and strikeouts in the same season, joining Jim Thome, Jason Giambi, Dale Murphy, Mike Schmidt, Mickey Mantle, Dolph Camilli, Hack Wilson, and Babe Ruth (four times).